-PLEASE NOTE: At the moment we ask new patients to only come to the surgery to register if you need to see the doctor or need your medication.
-If you want to register routinely, either fill in all the forms (you will need to print them first for the signature) and email them to firstname.lastname@example.org (please take a photo of yourself holding your ID as well as photos of your ID and proof of address) or wait until COVID-19 outbreak has subsided and it is again safe for everyone to come to the surgery.
+PLEASE NOTE: At the moment we ask new patients to only come to the Surgery to register on Tuesday, Wednesday or Thursday between 9am-5pm.
+If you want to register electronically, please fill in all the forms (you will need to print them first for the signature) and email them to firstname.lastname@example.org (please take a photo of yourself holding your ID as well as photos of your ID and proof of address)

 Please do not put the registration forms through the letter box, without speaking to Reception first.
 They will not be processed and will be disposed of in a confidential manner.

 If you need to see the doctor urgently, but are self isolating, you can also follow the above instructions on how to send your registration forms to us.
 You will then be able to sign up for AskmyGP to send your request to the doctor.

 Please make sure you have signed the GMS1 form as well as the SCR Consent form!